-Prerequisite: ENGL-101 with a grade C or better or AP Lang exam score 3 or higher
+Prerequisite: ENGL-101 with a grade C or better or AP

+Lang exam score 3 or higher

 This course meets UC/CSU (B) and District English requirements.
 Students will receive four (4) units of college credit.
-This course provides continuing practice in the analytical writing begun in English 101.
-This course develops critical thinking, reading and writing skills as they apply to the analysis of written texts (literature and/or non fiction) from diverse cultural sources and perspectives.
+This course provides continuing practice in analytical writing begun in English 101.
+This course develops critical thinking, reading, and writing skills as they apply to the analysis of written texts (literature and/or nonfiction) from diverse cultural sources and perspectives.
 The techniques and principles of effective written argument as they apply to the written text will be emphasized.
 Some research is required.
-Extra grade weight is only offered to those taking Dual Enrollment courses on the VMHS campus.